 For the nearly two million lower-ranking samurai, the government employed a more gradual approach.

-1873: The government began taxing samurai stipends for the first time—30-50% reductions depending on rank.
-This provided immediate fiscal relief while maintaining the fiction that stipends would continue.
+1873: Samurai stipends were taxed for the first time—30-50% reductions depending on rank.
+This provided immediate fiscal relief while maintaining the fiction that stipends would continue indefinitely.

 1874: Samurai were offered the option to convert their stipends into government bonds, valued at 5-14 times their annual payment, bearing 5-7% interest.
 Some accepted; most waited.